aroyan/aroyan/README.md

 - 👋 Hi, I’m @arbase
-- 👀 I’m interested in UI/UX, Web design, Data science and, Machine learning
+- 👀 I’m interested in UI/UX, Web design, Data science
 - 🌱 I’m currently learning C++, CSS and, JavaScript
 - 💞️ I’m looking to collaborate on making project related to C++, CSS and, JavaScript
 - 📫 How to reach me visit me on Twitter as @arbase_
-- I'm gonna make video about my progress on my youtube channel
+- 📹 I'm gonna make video about my progress on my youtube channel

 <!---
 arbase/arbase is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.